leandromoreira/ffmpeg-libav-tutorial/README.md

 * ...
 * `frame=4064, PTS = 12192, PTS_TIME = PTS * timebase = 162.56`

 Now with the `pts_time` we can find a way to render this synched with audio `pts_time` or with a system clock.

-The FFmpeg libav API provides these info:
+The FFmpeg libav provides these info through its API:

 - fps = [`AVStream->avg_frame_rate`](https://ffmpeg.org/doxygen/trunk/structAVStream.html#a946e1e9b89eeeae4cab8a833b482c1ad)
 - tbr = [`AVStream->r_frame_rate`](https://ffmpeg.org/doxygen/trunk/structAVStream.html#ad63fb11cc1415e278e09ddc676e8a1ad)